linebender/druid/docs/src/setup.md

 # Set up Druid
-This tutorial assumes basic familliarity with Rust and a working setup with the basic tooling like Rustup and Cargo.
+This tutorial assumes basic familiarity with Rust and a working setup with the basic tooling like Rustup and Cargo.
 This tutorial will use stable Rust (v1.39.0 at the time of writing) and the latest released version of Druid.